tonytsheng/DBHUB/ORA/CSV_PARQUET/readme.md

 ```
 6. The output will be $TABLENAME.parquet

+7. parq customer.parquet --head 10

-7. Tables with blob columns should probably be handled differently.
+8. Tables with blob columns should probably be handled differently.

 #### Notes
 [1] - https://parquet.apache.org/
-- Consider downloading a parquet viewer at https://github.com/mukunku/ParquetViewer/releases
+- Consider downloading a parquet viewer at https://github.com/mukunku/ParquetViewer/releases or the python library parquet-cli
 - For tables with millions of rows, you may need to process subsets of rows in parallelize it.
 See https://asktom.oracle.com/pls/apex/f?p=100:11:0::::P11_QUESTION_ID:9536328100346697722 for some ideas.